 - Answer a few personal questions

-The loan is to be paid back in weekly instalments for a period of 3 weeks through Mpesa PayBill number 851900.
+The loan is to be paid back in weekly instalments for three weeks through Mpesa PayBill number 851900.
 Loan defaulters are restricted from qualifying for future loans.

 See more on how to borrow from Tala Loan App

-Branch International Inc is a San Fransico based company with a branch in Nairobi.
+Branch International Inc is a San Fransico based company with an office in Nairobi.
 It was launched in Kenya in 2015 and has been active ever since.

-To qualify for a loan using this app, you need to be a registered Mpesa user and have a genuine active Facebook account with usernames matching those in your National ID card.
+To qualify for a loan using this app, you need to be a registered Mpesa user and have an excellent active Facebook account with usernames matching those in your National ID card.

 - Download and install Branch app from Google Play store